-ASB customers' warning after receiving scam texts about account suspension
+ASB Bank warns customers receiving scam texts about account suspension

 A website link purporting to be for ASB follows, which then asks users for login details, bank details and contact details.

-An ASB spokesperson told the Herald in a statement that they are aware of a current text message 'smishing' scam where people have been sent a text message pretending to be from the bank.
+An ASB spokesperson told the Herald in a statement that they were aware of a current text message "smishing" scam where people have been sent a text message pretending to be from the bank.

 READ MORE: